Tucson

 of his life as an artist.
 He knows how to see.
 And he is very

-skillful at sharing that essential skill as an art form with his
+skillful at sharing that essential skill as an art form with you, his

 students.
-Come and be his student for a day.
+Come and be his student for this day.
 You'll learn a lot about

 Tucson and its heritage, and a bit about yourself, too.
 And rest